DurgeshRathod/redis-sentinel-kubernetes/README.md

 - **Redis Sentinel ConfigMap**: Configures Redis Sentinel instances for monitoring and failover.
 - **Redis Sentinel Deployment**: Deploys Redis Sentinel instances to monitor Redis Master and Slave nodes.
 - **Redis Sentinel Service**: Exposes the Redis Sentinel deployment as a Kubernetes service.

-## Notes

-- Customize the YAML files (`redis-master-deployment.yaml`, `redis-master-service.yaml`, etc.) according to your specific environment and requirements.
-- Ensure proper network configuration and access controls are in place for Redis instances deployed in Kubernetes.
-- Monitor Kubernetes logs and Redis Sentinel logs to ensure proper operation and fault tolerance.